DeGefen/BigData/content/Questions/Questions.md

 - C) Only for batch jobs
 - D) No support for scaling
 ?
-- Amswer: B) Asynchronous communication
+- Answer: B) Asynchronous communication
 Explanation: Message queues enable asynchronous, decoupled communication between distributed systems.
 See: [[Data Streaming]]

 Question: Which of the following is NOT a type of Spark action?